jjmontesl/talk-cubes-olap-pydaygalicia2017/README.md

 OLAP data analysis and visualization with Cubes and CubesViewer
 ===============================================================

-**Slides and examples for the PyDay Galicia 2017 talk about Home Assistant**
+**Slides for the OLAP data analysis and visualization with Cubes and CubesViewer talk**

 Overview